smart-data-models/dataModel.UrbanMobility/ArrivalEstimation/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasStop`: It shall point to an Entity of Type GtfsStop  - `hasTrip`: Trip associated to this Entity.
-It shall point to an Entity of Type GtfsTrip  - `headSign`: It shall contain the text that appears on a sign that identifies the trip's destination to passengers  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `remainingDistance`: It shall contain the remaining distance (in meters) of arrival for the trip heading to the concerned stop  - `remainingTime`: It shall contain the remaining time of arrival for the trip heading to the concerned stop.
+It shall point to an Entity of Type GtfsTrip  - `headSign`: It shall contain the text that appears on a sign that identifies the trip's destination to passengers  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `remainingDistance`: It shall contain the remaining distance (in meters) of arrival for the trip heading to the concerned stop  - `remainingTime`: It shall contain the remaining time of arrival for the trip heading to the concerned stop.
 Remaining time shall be encoded as a ISO8601 duration.
 Ex. `PT8M5S`.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type: It has to be ArrivalEstimation
 Required properties
 - `hasStop`  - `hasTrip`  - `headSign`  - `id`  - `remainingTime`  - `type`
 This Entity Type captures the estimated arrival time of a public transport vehicle reaching a particular stop, whilst the vehicle is servicing a particular route.